krnwonseungee/p2-guide/lightning-talks/student_files/factory_design_pattern.md

 #Factory Design Pattern

 ##What:
-A factory is an object that can create other object.
+A factory is an object that can create other objects.

 ##How:
 A Factory has three parts: